Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Create-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

 ...
 ```

-Afterwards, open a terminal window, activate the virtual environment with rasa installed, and start the action server:
+Afterwards, open a new terminal tab or window, activate the virtual environment with rasa installed, and start the action server:

 ```bash
 $ source env/bin/activate